Ganyu-Studios/seyfert-html-transcripts/docs/api-reference/createtranscript.md

         );

         // and by default, createTranscript will return an AttachmentBuilder
-        // which you can directly send to discord.js message.reply({
+        // which you can directly send to seyfert message.reply({
             content: "Here's your transcript!",
             files: [transcript]
         });
+    }
     }
 });
 ```